Arjunbadola/arjunbadola.github.io/_posts/2020-10-25-The Mindset: Stock or Business.md

 You start caring less about what the price charts have to say and more on what the business performance is saying.

-Thinking as the owner of a business pops many questions into one’s mind, like 1.If you were the owner of the business would you enter into business,that is do you understand the industry?
+Thinking as the owner of a business pops many questions into one’s mind, like

+- **If you were the owner of the business would you enter into business,that is do you understand the industry?**

 Investing in a business which falls under your circle of competence is the key to good returns.